kirtibhandari/Stocks-Data-Analysis/README.md

 As we can clearly see from the above pictures, for execution times, that , our  Current('Refactored') script performed better than Previous('Original') script.
 The new execution times for year 2017 & 2018 are 0.1455078 seconds and 0.1416016 seconds respectively, definitely lesser than previous execution times of 0.8085938 seconds and 0.7617188 seconds for years 2017 and 2018 respectively.

-Below are the screenshots of code snippets, that were different in both the scripts, which played an important role in reduction of execution times, making Refactored script perform better than Original scipt.
+Below are the screenshots of code snippets, that were different in both the scripts, which played an important role in reduction of execution times, making Refactored script perform better than Original script.

 #### **Original Script Main Logic**